 Read our latest briefings to the UNISON Assembly Member Group: UNISON briefing – use of agency workers during strike action UNISON response to NAW Winter Preparedness 2016-17 UNISON/UCU/NUS briefing – Hazelkorn What is the UNISON Assembly Member Group?
 Thirteen Labour Assembly Members belong to our UNISON Cymru/Wales Assembly Group, chaired by Dawn Bowden AM.
 Through […]

-As Acting Regional Secretary, I would like to warmly welcome you to UNISON Cymru/Wales.
+As regional secretary, I would like to warmly welcome you to UNISON Cymru/Wales.
 Your UNISON representatives at every level are dedicated to supporting you in the workplace and campaigning hard to improve your pay and employment conditions.
-We know that we are only as strong as our members and we want to hear your voice within […]
+We know that we are only as strong as our members and we want to hear your voice within the […]

 As the leading public sector union in Wales, we guide the way in the campaign to defend Welsh public services and public service workers.
 Building the anti-cuts movement throughout Wales is at the heart of our work as a union.